yonathanalulam/TASK-req_32551ac4775d/.tmp/audit_report-1.md

 ## 9. Final Notes
 - This report is static-only; no runtime behavior or performance claim is asserted.
-- Compared with the previous audit, implementation quality and acceptance fit improved materially.
 - Priority next step: close analytics object-level authorization/scope gap and add corresponding integration tests.